-It’s been 8 months since I started working from home.
-I’m with a company called Bloom Solutions, it’s a fintech startup based in the Philippines.
-Everyone works remotely, we meet face-to-face once or every other a week.
-Sometimes a few people meet up together on a coffee shop if some work needs to be tightly done together.
+It’s been eight months since I started working from home.
+I’m with a company called Bloom Solutions; it’s a fintech startup based in the Philippines.
+Everyone works remotely; we meet face-to-face once or every other a week.
+Sometimes a few people meet up together in a coffee shop for tightly done work.
 Other than that, under normal circumstances, most of the work being punched out is done at home.

 Probably the most valuable benefit.
 No more 1 1/2 hour one-way commutes, it saves me 3 hours of being on the road.
 When it rains, make that 4 hours + 400PHP for getting Uber or Grab.
-Computing that on a back of the napkin, that’s 15 hours a week spent on the road.
-Which is 60 hours a month, equivalent to 2.5 days a month.
+Computing that on the back of the napkin, that’s 15 hours a week spent on the road.
+Its 60 hours a month, equivalent to 2.5 days a month.
 If you compute that over a year, it’s equivalent to 30 days being the road.
 A month where I could’ve spent somewhere else.
-I now spend more time with my newborn, help out my wife around the house, exercise, hobbies and time for other things.
+I now spend more time with my newborn, help out my wife around the house, exercise, hobbies, and time for other things.

 Minimal personal expenses